parmstro/labbuilder2/README.md

 To see a list of the variables used in each of the phases see the appropriate wiki page as outlined below.

+## Phase 1 - build the image and load it to the target

+This phase uses a variety of information to:
+- define and build a base image from current rpms on the Red Hat CDN using imagebuilder.
+- download the image to the provisioning system
+- upload the image to your vmware datastore
+- initialize an IdM primary server
+- initialize a Satellite primary server
+- ensure proper storage layout for the Satellite

+At the end of the phase, we will be ready to deploy the IdM server.

+There are numerous variable files for this phase as we are dealing with multiple systems.
 See the Wiki page for [configuring the buildimage variables](https://github.com/parmstro/labbuilder2/wiki/Configuring-the-buildimage-variables).

+## Phase 2 - bootstrap the Identity Management server

+In this phase we deploy the IdM primary including:
+- configure the IdM prerequisites
+- deploy and configuring the base IdM deployment - IdM + CA + DNS
+- create the POC user groups
+- create the POC users
+- create and assign the HBAC rules
+- create and assign the sudo rules
+- ensure that foreman-proxy configuration exists for DNS zone update.
+- configure any DNS zone forwarding

+At the end of this phase we have a fully functional IdM Realm with integrated certificate authority and DNS.
+Please note, we don't support the generation of a CSR yet for external signing.
+This will come in a future iteration.

+See the Wiki page for [configuring the idm variables](https://github.com/parmstro/labbuilder2/wiki/Configuring-the-IdM-variables).

+## Phase 3 - bootstrap the Satellite server

+This is a truly massive section.
+This phase installs and fully configures a Satellite server.
+The configuration of Satellite has two components - those configuration components that are considered mandatory for the functionality of our demonstrations and those components that are optional.
+The optional configuration components are those that you want to add to customize the environment for your builds or that perhaps you are working on for a new example/demonstration/deployment.
+By setting up mandatory and optional components it allows you to generate a build that you know works and then slowly add to it without mucking up stuff that you know works.
+The configuration covers almost every aspect of Satellite including:
+- configure the Satellite prerequisites
+- registering the satellite to Identity Manager
+- creating certificates for the Satellite instance
+- preparing the IdM realm to support Satellite integration
+- (generate a user for kerberos integrated remote execution)
+- defining and running the Satellite installation

+### Content Configuration
+  - configure hammer
+  - download and install a Red Hat manifest to access content.
+  - configure Red Hat repositories.
+  - configure content credentials
+  - configure any custom products and repos e.g. MSSQL Server for Linux
+  - synchronize the content (warning can take a loooonnnng time depending on your link)
+  - create the sync plans
+  - attach the sync plans to content
+  - create the life cycle environments
+  - create the content views including filters, rules and target lifecycle environments
+  - create the composite content views
+  - publish and promote initial versions of content views and composite content views

+### Provisioning Configuration
+  - configure installation media
+  - configure partition table templates
+  - configure job templates
+  - configure provisioning templates
+  - configure template synchronization
+  - configure operating systems
+  - configure activation keys and content restrictions
+  - configure network domains
+  - configure kerberos realms
+  - configure subnets
+  - configure PXE provisioning defaults
+  - configure compute resources
+  - configure compute profiles
+  - configure virt-who
+  - attach subscriptions to virt-who hypervisors
+  - configure git repos for ansible modules
+  - download ansible roles for SCAP
+  - load roles
+  - configure OSCAP content
+  - configure OSCAP tailoring files
+  - configure OSCAP policy
+  - configure discovery rules
+  - configure global parameters
+  - configure hostgroups

+  There are a couple of items missing, notably the configuration of users and the configuration of cloud connector for Red Hat Insights.
+These are works in progress.

+  See the Wiki page for [configuring the satellite variables](https://github.com/parmstro/labbuilder2/wiki/Configuring-the-Satellite-variables).

+## Phase 3 - Provisioning other hosts

+In this phase we deploy the remaining hosts in our configuration.
+With Satellite deployed and configured with a compute resource and bare metal discover, this section can be as large as we want.

+In our sample configuration, this phase deploys 4 additional servers.
+These servers can be deployed on bare metal or vmware.
+If using bare metal pxe provisioning must be allowed and your configuration must point next-server to the Satellite.
+VMware deployments are also pxe based.

+Aside: We are adding code to register VMware images - a work in progress.
+We will provide 3 methods.
+ 1. Register an existing template image with Satellite
+ 2. Build a system with Satellite via PXE, save as a template and register the image with Satellite
+ 3. Build an image with imagebuilder, upload to the compute resource and register with Satellite (this will eventually work for cloud providers as well).

+We build the AAP controller node - currently 1, but trivial to make a cluster, including:
+  - build the server instance using Satellite, includes configuring the hosts as IdM clients
+  - download and extract the installer
+  - template our setup configuration
+  - launch ansible controller installer
+  - create and configure IdM certificates for the controller
+  - build an exection environment with the proper certs for Satellite
+  - register the execution environment
+  - import the sample AAP configuration - inventories, projects, credentials, templates, workflows, etc.
+  - configure AAP for integrated authentication with IdM
+  - test the configuration

+We build the AAP hub node - currently 1, including:
+  - build the server instance using Satellite, includes configuring the host as IdM client
+  - download and extract the installer
+  - template our setup configuration
+  - launch the ansible hub installer
+  - create and configure IdM certificates for the hub
+  - configure the remote repositories - automation hub, ansible galaxy
+  - configure synchronization

+We build 2 container hosts to support our [tang servers](https://github.com/latchset/tang) for [Network Bound Disk Encryption (NBDE)](https://access.redhat.com/articles/6987053)
+  - build the server instance using Satellite, includes configuring the host as IdM client
+  - download the tang container to each host
+  - configure and test the container deployment
+  - register the tang server urls with Satellite for encrypted deployments

+See the Wiki pages for [configuring Ansible hosts](https://github.com/parmstro/labbuilder2/wiki/Configuring-the-Ansible-hosts) and [configuring the NBDE hosts](https://github.com/parmstro/labbuilder2/wiki/Configuring-Container-hosts-for-NBDE-tang-servers).

+## Phase 5

+Finally, we test the entire configuration by launching a content promotion pipeline from ansible.
+This section is based on the [Automating Content Management project](https://github.com/parmstro/AutomatingContentManagement) and the Automating Content Management blog series on redhat.com.